Core Loan Details

 Opportunity Cost: Should You Prepay or Invest?

-Financially, if your expected post-tax investment return is strictly higher than your effective loan interest rate (after 80C and 24b tax deductions), investing builds more net wealth.
-However, paying off a loan offers a guaranteed, risk-free, tax-free return equal to your interest rate, alongside immense psychological peace of mind.
-Use the "Prepay vs Invest" insight panel in our calculator to see the exact numbers for your specific scenario.
+From a pure mathematical standpoint, if your expected post-tax investment return is strictly higher than your effective loan interest rate, investing builds more net wealth over time.
+However, paying off a loan offers a guaranteed, risk-free, tax-free return equal to your loan's interest rate, alongside immense psychological peace of mind.